Skip to content

 Short description

-The default tablespace type for Amazon RDS for Oracle DB instances is bigfile.
-It's not a best practice to use smallfile tablespaces for your RDS for Oracle instances.
+The default tablespace type for an Amazon RDS for Oracle DB instances is bigfile.
+It isn't a best practice to use smallfile tablespaces for your RDS for Oracle DB instances.

-An RDS for Oracle instance that uses a smallfile tablespace has the following limitations:
+An RDS for Oracle DB instance that uses a smallfile tablespace has the following limitations:

-• Because the ALTER DATABASE command is unsupported in RDS for Oracle, you can't run the ALTER DATABASE query to resize or change the datafile configurations.
-For more information, see Limitations for Oracle DBA privileges.
+• You can't run the ALTER DATABASE command to resize or change the datafile configurations.
+For more information, see Limitations for DBA privileges in RDS for Oracle.

 • You must manually manage the db_files parameter to define the maximum number of datafiles in the database.
-When the number of datafiles is close to this limit, change the db_files parameter.
+If the number of datafiles is close to its quota, then you must change the db_files parameter.

-If the allocated storage for the RDS instance is full, then the instance switches to the STORAGE_FULL state and tablespaces can't extend.
-To fix this issue, you must add storage space to your instance.
-For more information, see How do I resolve problems that occur when Amazon RDS DB instances run out of storage?
+If the allocated storage for the RDS for Oracle DB instance is full, then the instance switches to the STORAGE_FULL state and tablespaces can't extend.
+To resolve this issue, you must add storage space to your instance.
+For more information, see How do I resolve issues that occur when Amazon RDS DB instances run out of storage?

-When data is deleted from a tablespace, the size of the tablespace doesn't shrink.
-The free blocks can be reused when new data is inserted.
+When you delete data from a tablespace, the size of the tablespace doesn't decrease.
+When you insert new data, you can reuse the free blocks.
 You must manually resize the tablespace to reclaim the unused space.

 Resolution